avabellaw/crystal-clear-opticians/readme.md

 ### User Stories

 1. As a first-time user I want to find out more about the opticians and how the glasses are priced.
-2. As a first-time user I want to find out how to get to the opticians.
+2. As a first-time user I want to find out how to get to the opticians and contact them.
 3. As a first-time user I want to find links to the shop's social media.
 4. As a first-time user I want to see what to expect if I book an appointment.
 5. As a recurring user I want to see whether there are new frames.